 Soon riots break out.
 Held assassins were plotting all this time, against the Templars to escape their inevitable death.
-Numerous projections of the creed that comprises of Aguilar, Cal’s father and mother surrounds Cal.
+Numerous projections of the creed that comprise of Aguilar, Cal’s father, and mother surrounds Cal.
 It tries to insinuate that Cal fully captures the traits and memories of his ancestors, and becomes fully “synchronized”.
 He uses his abilities to break out from the facility along with the Brotherhood that he had befriended there.
-Meanwhile Alan escapes with Sofia with the knowledge about Apple’s whereabouts.
+Meanwhile, Alan escapes with Sofia with the knowledge about Apple’s whereabouts.

 The final scene takes us to London where a ceremony is being performed.
 Alan is celebrating with his fellow Templars the retrieval of the elusive artifact.
 Enters Cal, who assassinates him and takes the Apple back only to protect it again like his ancestors once did.
 Sophia vows revenge on him and the curtain drops.

-Screenplay of Assassins Creed movie at times is good but then most of the times submerges with explanations.
+The screenplay of Assassins Creed movie at times is good but then most of the times, submerges with explanations.
 It has a lot of parkour no doubt, and some stunts look pretty dope as well.
 But there is nothing so catchy that you could go home cherishing.
 Except of course that leap of faith.
 But you have already seen that happen so many times in the game that it doesn’t budge you anymore.

 The Final Verdict

-Assassin’s Creed becomes just one of those films that passes you without instigating or compelling you to look.
+Assassin’s Creed becomes just one of those films that pass you without instigating or compelling you to look.